solodev/cloud-documentation/src/marketplace/items/read/index.md

 The item detail page offers in-depth vision and control of your catalog item.

 1. Your catalog item name, type and publish status
-2. Click the save button to save any changes you make to your item or choose from the dropdown to:
+2. Click the save button to save any changes you make to your item or choose from the drop-down to:
     a.
 Copy the item
     b.
 Transfer the item
     c.
 Delete the item